-With several huge malware and ransomware attacks making the headlines over the past year or so, no-one should be under the illusion that they can get away without running any antivirus software.
+With several huge malware and ransomware attacks making the headlines over the past couple of years, no-one should be under the illusion that they can get away without running any antivirus software.
 Since it doesn't have to cost any money, there's really no excuse.

 While free antivirus doesn't always offer the most complete protection, it's better than having none at all and free versions often use the same 'engine' as their paid-for products.

 When we talk about complete protection, we mean that free versions tend not to include any of the extra features you'd find in a paid-for internet security suite.
 These can include specific protection from ransomware as well as spam filtering, parental controls, password managers and support for Android devices.